ebusico/bursaryproject/README.md

 npm start
 ```

-Navigate to localhost:3000 and click "Add Trainee" from the Nav bar, fill and submit the form.
-Navigate to localhost:4000/trainee and your added trainee should be displayed.
+Navigate to localhost:3000 to test deployment.